DavidAriza/MoviesASD/README.md

 - Go to [flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install) (Dart needs to be at least 3.6.0)

-- Extract the file in some location (e.g., C:\flutter en Windows)
+- Download the flutter SDK and extract it in some location (e.g., C:\flutter en Windows)

 - Following the windows example go to "Environment variables".
 Add C:\flutter\bin to Path and then restar your terminal